-- Develop a written set of guidelines and rules for players to include the Athletic Code of Conduct which is administered in a fair and consistent manner and which has been approved by the athletic director and/or administration.
-This shall be distributed to athletes prior to the beginning of the season.
-Each athlete and parent MUST sign a Memorandum of Understanding prior to participation in the sport. - Strive to make each athlete's experience a positive one, never sacrificing the safety or welfare of an athlete. - Operate the athletic program within the guidelines of the West Shore School District.
-Support the athletic success of all teams and remember that each coach is an integral member of the school and District "team." - Be instrumental in crowd control.
-The coach's behavior must be of the highest caliber so as to influence a positive reaction from players and/or spectators. - Be knowledgeable of the rules of the game, attending PIAA update meetings as required. - Maintain positive and accountable relations with parents and other supporting groups. - D. The student athletes must be the leaders in the school system and community.
-Since athletic participation is voluntary and is a privilege, those who choose to participate must adhere to a code of conduct which operates within a framework of rules and regulations.
-Those athletes whose conduct falls outside this code may be excluded from the athletic program.
+- Develop a written set of guidelines and rules for participates to include the Athletic and Student Activities Code of Conduct which is administered in a fair and consistent manner and which has been approved by the athletic director and/or administration.
+This shall be distributed to athletes/students prior to the beginning of the season.
+Each athlete/student and parent/guardian MUST sign the Athletic and Student Activity Code of Conduct Memorandum of Understanding prior to participation in the sport/activity. - Strive to make each experience a positive one, never sacrificing the safety or welfare of an athlete/student. - Operate the athletic/student activity program within the guidelines of the West Shore School District.
+Support the athletic/student success of all and remember that each coach/director is an integral member of the school and District "team." - Be instrumental in crowd control.
+The coach's/director's behavior must be of the highest caliber so as to influence a positive reaction from players and/or spectators. - Be knowledgeable of the rules of the game, attending PIAA update meetings as required. - Maintain positive and accountable relations with parents and other supporting groups. - D. The athlete/student must be the leaders in the school system and community.
+Since participation is voluntary and is a privilege, those who choose to participate must adhere to a code of conduct, which operates within a framework of rules and regulations.
+Those athletes/students whose conduct falls outside this code may be excluded from the athletic/student activity program.

-Athletes must strive to:
+Athletes/Students must strive to: